According to the Content Marketing Institute, content marketing is defined as:

 Content marketing is a mindset that results in both the creation and sharing of consumable material.

 Anything your organization creates should meet those three requirements.

 - “to attract and retain a defined audience”

 It might be a good idea to define your audience first, but the goal is to attract these people and keep them engaged.

 Attracting the right audience and retaining them will ideally result in some kind of profitable action.

 Applying Content Marketing Strategies To Nonprofits

 Content marketing for nonprofits is creating content (blogs, guides, videos, social media, etc.) that not only engages with your donors, but also helps prospective donors discover your organization.

-In our previous post we mentioned there are two types of marketing: push/outbound marketing and pull/inbound marketing.
-Content marketing is inbound marketing.
+In “Why It’s Important to Understand the Donor Journey,”we mentioned there are two types of marketing: push/outbound marketing and pull/inbound marketing.
+Content marketing is a type of inbound marketing.
 You are creating content your prospective donors are already searching for and “pulling” them towards your organization’s solution.